sondr3/generator-jekyllized/README.md

 * **Start:** Run `gulp` and watch the magic unfold

 #### Update
-It's recommended that you keep your `gulpfile` up to date with the generator.
+It's recommended that you keep your gulp tasks and packages up to date, luckily this is very easy with `genertor-jekyllized`!
+All you need to do is run `yo jekyllized:update` and you'll be up to date.
+If you want to skip the installation and only update you can run it with `--skip-install`. **NOTE:**
-First, update `generator-jekyllized`: `npm update generator-jekyllized -g` and then run `yo jekyllized:gulp [--rsync|amazon|pages]`, or see the help: `yo jekyllized:gulp --help`.
-Note that this will overwrite any local changes you've made, so make sure to make a backup.
+Running `yo jekyllized:update` will overwrite any changes made to `package.json` and your gulp files, so back them up!

 ## Usage